juclesaint17/data-collection-pipeline487/README.md

     time.sleep(5)

 This file is used to test the functionality of our project.
-Inside the main.py file, we import the Scrapper class from the utils folder and it to a variable call target, and call the accept_cookies() ethod from the Scrapper class to test the functionality of each method inside the class.
+Inside the main.py file, we import the Scrapper class from the utils folder and assign it to a variable call target, and call the accept_cookies() method from the Scrapper class to test the functionality of each method inside the class.